Jandalslap/Jandalslap/README.md

 💻 I have a keen interest in programming, networking, and the exciting possibilities of self-hosting applications.
 Constantly learning and growing, I'm enthusiastic about leveraging technology to create innovative solutions and enhance user experiences.

-🔭 I’m currently working on a website application package to convert a static website into a dynamic solution.
+🔭 I’m currently working on a Windows Application for Livestock Management and Finances.

 🌐 Let's connect, collaborate, and code together!